strimzi/proposals/056-zk-kraft-migration.md

 zookeeper.connect=<connection-to-zookeeper>
 ```

-> NOTE: without an annotation on the `Kafka` custom resource to differentiate the operator behavior, the operator itself just creates the controllers in the pool and restarts the Kafka brokers to use them.
-ZooKeeper is not used anymore but no proper migration takes place (from ZooKeeper to KRaft metadata).
-Because of KRaft and related migration from ZooKeeper not supported yet, this can drive to the following [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9108).

 The operator has to wait for the KRaft controllers being ready, the quorum to be formed and leader elected, then the migration process moves to the state of waiting for brokers to register.

 The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to ask for running the actual metadata migration.